NSSCk/GAE-YOLO/README.md

 ## Training methods
 * Ensure that the dataset is prepared in advance
+* Verify the effectiveness of the environment configuration `python test-environment.py`
-* To train using a single GPU or CPU:
+* To train using a single GPU or mutli GPU:
 `
-detect train data=datasets/wheat/my data.yaml model=ultralytics/cfg/models/v8/yolov8s CBAM.yaml pretrained=False epochs=300 batch=16 lr0=0.01 resume=True #Need to modify according to one's own actual situation
+train_GhostConv.py
 `

 * If you want to specify which GPU devices to use, you can add 'CUDA_VISIBLEDEVICES=0.3' before the instruction (for example, I only need to use the first and fourth GPU devices in the device)
 * `CUDA_VISIBLE_DEVICES=0,3 torchrun --nproc_per_node=2 train_multi_GPU.py`